Skip to content

 If the namespace is empty, nothing changes and hashes behave exactly as they do in normal production-style runs.

 If the namespace is non-empty, DataNode injects hash_namespace into the build configuration.
-That changes both:
+That changes update_hash.

 What happens during run()